NSCDC arrests four suspects, recovers motorcycle in Kano |

-The Nigeria Security and Civil Defence Corps (NSCDC), Kano State Command, has arrested four suspects over alleged theft of a motorcycle at Dawakin Kudu Local Government Area.
+The Nigeria Security and Civil Defence Corps, Kano State Command has arrested four suspects for alleged theft of a motorcycle at Dawakin Kudu Local Government Area.

+The NSCDC Corps Commandant in the state, Lawal Falala, made this known in Kano to newsmen on Friday.

 Falala said that a swift investigation led to the arrest of the suspects.